o3de/o3de.org/content/docs/user-guide/assets/pipeline/configuring.md

 If you want to enable an operating system that is already listed in the `[Platforms]` subsection, remove the semicolon to uncomment the corresponding line.

 If an entry for a game operating system that you want is not in the list, you can add it.
-However, you must also handle OS\-related differences like image formats.
+However, you must also handle OS-related differences like image formats.
 To do so, you must change the code in the asset processor (and possibly the image compiler and other builders).

 If you are using the `rc.exe` pipeline, specified operating systems are passed as parameters to the `rc.exe` program.